jvican/xmlrpc/README.md

 To be completed...

 # Problems
-At this moment, the only element that is not avalaible to use directly is an Array of arbitrary types.
+At this moment, the only element that is not available to use directly is an Array of arbitrary types.
 In case this is needed, it's better to use a case class if possible.